-which is of finite value whatever small may be or the value may be large depending on the material of the wire used.
-The resistance is directly proportional to the length of the wire, so this is the main principle which is used in the construction of the wire wound resistor
+Wire has certain resistance which is of finite value.
+This value can vary a lot – it may be small or it may be large depending on the material of the wire used.
+The resistance is directly proportional to the length of the wire – these are the main 2 principles used in the construction of the wire wound resistor.

 Need for Wire Wound Resistor

 We know that the carbon resistors are cheap as well as they have small size.
 But why it is so that we use wire wound resistors also??
 The answer to the question is very simple.
 The carbon resistor has very small power rating.
 Also, it has very sensitive to temperature variations.
 They are not reliable, very sensitive to noise.
 So in the case of a wire wound resistors, those disadvantages are minimized so we use wire wound resistors.
 But cost will increase as the resistor is costlier compared to carbon resistors.

 Wire wound resistors are constructed of the material which has high resistivity and also low temperature coefficient.
 Generally we use alloys to construct the resistor.
 Constantan or manganin wire may be used.
 But the other allows may be used also which satisfies the desired criteria.
 Insulation is provided so that it can provide safety.
 The terminals are made up of tinned alloy.
 The construction varies according to the accuracy desired, but for highly accurate system, the cost of the resistor will also increase.
 For the resistor to be highly accurate, special alloys are used for providing long term stability and low temperature coefficient.
 Tolerance as low as ± .0005 % can also be achieved.